rook/rook/Documentation/Storage-Configuration/ceph-teardown.md

     These jobs will perform the following operations:

-    * Delete the namespace directory under `dataDirHostPath`, for example `/var/lib/rook/rook-ceph`, on all the nodes
+    * Delete the all files under `dataDirHostPath` on all the nodes
     * Wipe the data on the drives on all the nodes where OSDs were running in this cluster

 !!! note